-(a) A domestic entity may convert to a different type of entity under this [Article] by approving a plan of conversion.
-The plan must be in a record and contain:

-(1) the name and type of the converting entity;

-converted entity;

-(3) the manner of converting the interests in the converting entity into interests, securities, obligations, rights to acquire interests or securities, cash, or other property, or any combination of the foregoing;

-(4) the proposed public organic document of the converted entity if it will be a filing entity;
+- (a) A domestic entity may convert to a different type of entity under this [Article] by approving a plan of conversion.
+The plan must be in a record and contain: - (1) the name and type of the converting entity; - (2) the name, jurisdiction of organization, and type of the converted entity; - (3) the manner of converting the interests in the converting entity into interests, securities, obligations, rights to acquire interests or securities, cash, or other property, or any combination of the foregoing; - (4) the proposed public organic document of the converted entity if it will be a filing entity;

-(5) the full text of the private organic rules of the converted entity that are proposed to be in a record;

-(6) the other terms and conditions of the conversion; and

-(7) any other provision required by the law of this state or the organic rules of the converting entity.

-(b) A plan of conversion may contain any other provision not prohibited by law.
+- (5) the full text of the private organic rules of the converted entity that are proposed to be in a record; - (6) the other terms and conditions of the conversion; and - (7) any other provision required by the law of this state or the organic rules of the converting entity. - (b) A plan of conversion may contain any other provision not prohibited by law.

-1. In General - This section sets forth the requirements for the plan of conversion, which must be approved by the converting entity in accordance with Section 403.
+- 1. In General This section sets forth the requirements for the plan of conversion, which must be approved by the converting entity in accordance with Section 403.
 The content of a plan of conversion is similar to the content of a plan of merger.
 See Section 202.
 Subsection (a) lists the mandatory provisions that must be in the plan.
-Subsection (b) authorizes the plan to contain any other provision the parties wish to include, unless the provision is prohibited by law.

-2. Section 402(a)(3) - Interest holders in the converting entity may receive interests or other securities of the converted entity or of any other person, obligations, rights to acquire interests or other securities, cash, or other property.
+Subsection (b) authorizes the plan to contain any other provision the parties wish to include, unless the provision is prohibited by law. - 2.
+Section 402(a)(3) Interest holders in the converting entity may receive interests or other securities of the converted entity or of any other person, obligations, rights to acquire interests or other securities, cash, or other property.
 The capitalization of the converted entity may be restructured in the conversion, and its organic rules may be amended in the conversion, in any way deemed appropriate.
-See also Sections 202(a)(3), 302(a)(3) (interest exchange), 503(a)(3) (domestication) and 603(a)(3) (division)Any perceived "unfairness" in the "shuffle" will need to be addressed either (i) under the law of fiduciary duties, assuming, of course, that such duties have not been contractually modified or eliminated, (ii) the duty of good faith and fair dealings or (iii) by the exercise of whatever rights the minority owners may have to veto the transaction or to withdraw or to dissociate and be paid the value of their interests.

-3. Filing the Plan of Conversion - The plan of conversion may, but need not, be filed instead of the statement of conversion (Section 405), so long as it contains all of the information required to be in the statement of conversion and is delivered to the Secretary of State for filing after the plan has been adopted and approved.
+See also Sections 202(a)(3), 302(a)(3) (interest exchange), 503(a)(3) (domestication) and 603(a)(3) (division). - 3.
+Filing the Plan of Conversion The plan of conversion may, but need not, be filed instead of the statement of conversion (Section 405), so long as it contains all of the information required to be in the statement of conversion and is delivered to the Secretary of State for filing after the plan has been adopted and approved.
 See Section 405(e).